NgoziGoodness/Data-Analysis-in-Excel/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this project is a sales data set gotten from one of the tutorial project done by Kevin Stratvert on youtube.
-The dataset contains detailed information about sales of different Apple product including sales method, unit cost, revenue, expenses and other important information.
-The dataset was delibrately made dirty for the sake of demonstrating this project.
+Sales Data: The primary dataset used for this project is a sales data in "data cleaning in Excel file" The dataset contains detailed information about sales of different Apple product including sales method, unit cost, revenue, expenses and other important information.
+The dataset was initially dirty hence had to be cleaned to be fit for analysis and visualization.

 ### Excel Tools